sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ---

+#---
+title: "Research and Portfolio"
+permalink: /research/
+---

+# Related Work

-# Autonomous Control of UAV
+## Autonomous Control of UAV

 ### State Dependent LQR for Autonomous Trajectory Tracking of Quadrotor UAV
 Designed and implemented full state time varying LQR and implemented in real-time Gazebo and PX4